elliott-beach/UMN-grades-watcher/README.md

-I find it annoying that the UofMN mooodle system doesn't notify you when grades are uploaded, so I wrote a script to check grades automatically.
+I find it annoying that the UMN moodle system doesn't notify you when grades are updated, so I wrote a script to check grades automatically.

 ## USAGE